 Currently, the program maintains one long-term automated monitoring station at Cowhide Branch, a tributary to Weems Creek, where continuous stream flow is recorded, storm events are automatically sampled, and baseflow water quality data are collected monthly.
-A second long-term monitoring station will come back on-line in 2023 to collect post-restoration water quality data from Furnace Branch.
+A second long-term monitoring station will come back online in 2023 to collect post-restoration water quality data from Furnace Branch.
 Data collected from these monitoring stations, prior to stream restoration, established the water quality baseline.
-Data collected after restoration will be used to assess any changes in water quality over time.
-Monitoring reports will be found on our Reports & Publications Page.

 EPA approved a bacteria TMDL for Marley and Furnace Creeks in 2010.
 In compliance with MDE and EPA regulatory guidelines, Anne Arundel County developed a TMDL Restoration Plan that included restoration strategies for the Marley and Furnace Creek watersheds along with other bacteria-impaired watersheds.
 To measure progress toward achieving the TMDL, Anne Arundel County initiated a 3-Year bacteria trend monitoring program for enterococci in the Marley and Furnace Creek watersheds in 2019.
-Twelve monitoring stations are sampled monthly, six in each watershed, to identify trends, correlate with potential sources and identify seasonal variations.
+Twelve monitoring stations are sampled monthly, six in each watershed, to identify trends, correlate with potential sources, and identify seasonal variations.
 Along with quantitative data, anecdotal observations at each sampling location are recorded.
-A multi-year summary report is being compiled and will be shared here in late 2022 (link coming soon).
+A multi-year summary report is available on the Biological Monitoring page.

 Also included in this program are special studies of interest.
 Among those is the Sawmill Creek watershed study where water temperature and conductivity were collected over a five-year period to help the County better understand how this urban stream system supports a healthier-than-expected aquatic biological insect community.
 The data collection period concluded in late 2021, analyses is proceeding now, and the report will be available on the Publications page in early 2023.